xavierolivenza/UPC_3DEngine/README.md

 ## USAGE

+FRUSTUM CULLING:

+Load any geometry, open culling window with LAlt + 8 or manually.
+You can draw octree by pressing F1 or in culling window.
+Press calc octree button.
+Then choose one camera, set it to main camera and enable frustum culling in the component camera window.
+If you add new geometry calculate octree again.

 WARNING:

 -If you charge a huge model or a model that has errors, the camera is moved to a far distance without sight of the plane and the axis.
 Charging a new smaller/correct one will make the camera return to a normal position.
 You can also open camera options and change position and reference variables to force the camera move where you want.